 by Sarah Ban Breathnach

-The above book image is the female copy, but she too also has this book for males.
+The book image is the female copy, but she too also has this book for males.

 Depending on where you reside in the world, you may have to go to the month that fits your season as Sarah moves through them.
 I would however suggest starting with January to set the tone of the Simple Abundance Journey and then go to the month that fits after.